armanyazdi/persian-gender-detection-java/README.md

 ## Usage

-Let's take a look at what an example test case would look like using `persian-gender-detector`.
+Let's take a look at what an example test case would look like using `persian-gender-detection`.

 ### Detect Gender: